Management guidelines for technology research and development

 • S3 S-curve & Batteries

-• S4: Shifting to Customer-Centric
+• S4: Shift to Customer-Centric Solutions

 Academic Resource Collaboration